Adam-Meza/adam-york-times/README.md

 ## Future Extentsions

 I'm gonna build more of the NYT games and probably make my own soon.
-Also adding more previewsyles and getting the UI to be responsive.
+Also adding more preview styles and getting the UI to be responsive.